ABC Organic Gardener Magazine latest issue magazine cover.

 • ‘Styrian Hulless’: This is the most common and the largest.
 It’s an Austrian heirloom that dates back to 1870 and weighs in at 3.5–5kg.

-• ‘Kakai’: This pumpkin was developed from ‘Styrian Hulless’ and weighs in at around 3.5kg.
+• ‘Kakai’: Developed from ‘Styrian Hulless,’ this pumpkin weighs around 3.5kg.

-• ‘Lady Godiva’: This variety was bred in the US and has a higher number of smaller, ball-shaped fruits per plant but which yield a similar amount of seed to ‘Kakai’.
+• ‘Lady Godiva’: Bred in the US, produces more small, ball-shaped fruits per plant, yet yields a similar amount of seed to ‘Kakai’.

 OG 144 pepita pumpkins_Linda Cockburn

-For Linda’s full article on growing and processing seeds for pepitas, get a copy of our Spring 2023 issue (OG 144) here.
+Linda’s full article on growing and processing seeds for pepitas first appeared in our Spring 2023 issue (OG 144).
+For more organic growing ideas, get the latest issue of the magazine here.

 OG 144 cover